Blaisorblade/pdbp.github.io/index.md

   }
 ```

-is the same for defining the sum of the squares of two numbers as an expression or as a computation.
+is the same for defining the sum of the squares of two numbers
+  - as an expression, or
+  - as a computation.

 ### **Describing `trait Lifting`**